tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny.md

 >
 > no need to use malware domain lists since all 3rd-parties are blocked by default = leaner uBlock
 >
-> ubiquitous servers blocked by default, i.e. no need to pre-emptively block facebook, google, twitter, linkdin, etc.
+> ubiquitous servers blocked by default, i.e. no need to pre-emptively block facebook, google, twitter, linkdin, etc. to prevent tracking by these